top of page

 Excellence Indicators: To achieve highest marks (5-6), ensure:

-• Well-supported future predictions with credible evidence
+• Substantiated future developments with credible evidence

 CRITERION E: COMMUNICATION (3 marks)